redis/redis-doc/topics/sentinel.md

 Once a Sentinel things it is the Leader, the failover starts, but there is always a delay of five seconds plus an additional random delay.
 This is an additional layer of protection because if during this period we see another instance turning a slave into a master, we detect it as another instance staring the failover and turn ourselves into an observer instead.

+**Sentinel Rule #11**: A **Good Slave** is a slave with the following requirements:
+* It is not in SDOWN nor in ODOWN condition.
+* We have a valid connection to it currently (not in DISCONNECTED state).
+* Latest PING reply we received from it is not older than five seconds.
+* Latest INFO reply we received from it is not older than five seconds.
+* The latest INFO reply reported that the link with the master is down for no more than the time elapsed since we saw the master entering SDOWN state, plus ten times the configured `down_after_milliseconds` parameter.
+So for instance if a Sentinel is configured to sense the SDOWN condition after 10 seconds, and the master is down since 50 seconds, we accept a slave as a Good Slave only if the replication link was disconnected less than `50+(10*10)` seconds (two minutes and half more or less).

+**Sentinel Rule #12**: A **Subjective Leader** from the point of view of a Sentinel, is the Sentinel (including itself) with the lower runid monitoring a given master, that also replied to PING less than 5 seconds ago, reported to be able to do the failover via Pub/Sub hello channel, and is not in DISCONNECTED state.

+**Sentinel Rule #12**: If a master is down we ask `SENTINEL is-master-down-by-addr` to every other connected Sentinel as explained in Sentinel Rule #4.
+This command will also reply with the runid of the **Subjective Leader** from the point of view of the asked Sentinel.
+A given Sentinel believes to be the **Objective Leader** of a master if it is reported to be the subjective leader by N Sentinels (including itself), where:
+* N must be equal or greater to the configured quorum for this master.
+* N mast be equal or greater to the majority of the voters (`num_votres/2+1`), considering only the Sentinels that also reported the master to be down.

+**Sentinel Rule #13**: A Sentinel starts the failover as a **Leader** (that is, the Sentinel actually sending the commands to reconfigure the Redis servers) if the following conditions are true at the same time:
+* The master is in ODOWN condition.
+* The Sentinel is configured to perform the failover with `can-failover` set to yes.
+* There is at least a Good Slave from the point of view of the Sentinel.
+* The Sentinel believes to be the Objective Leader.
+* There is no failover in progress already detected for this master.

+**Sentinel Rule #14**: A Sentinel detects a failover as an **Observer** (that is, the Sentinel just follows the failover generating the appropriate events in the log file and Pub/Sub interface, but without actively reconfiguring instances) if the following conditions are true at the same time:
+* There is no failover already in progress.
+* A slave instance of the monitored master turned into a master.
+However the failover **will NOT be sensed as started if the slave instance turns into a master and at the same time the runid has changed** from the previous one.
+This means the instance turned into a master because of a restart, and is not a valid condition to consider it a slave election.

+**Sentinel Rule #15**: A Sentinel starting a failover as leader does not immediately starts it.
+It enters a state called **wait-start**, that lasts a random amount of time between 5 seconds and 15 seconds.
+During this time **Sentinel Rule #14** still applies: if a valid slave promotion is detected the failover as leader is aborted and the failover as observer is detected.

 End of failover
 ---